-However, where Xero shines is not just an alternative for QuickBooks, but also as the best Accounting software for dedicated Mac users.
-What makes it the best for Mac is that the Mac software has all the features you get on the windows version, something that doesn’t often happen in accounting software (Mac users often get shortchanged with features, but this is not the case with Xero).
+However, where Xero shines is an alternative for QuickBooks and the best Accounting software for Mac OS.
+What makes it the best for Mac is that the Mac software has all the features you get on the Windows version, which doesn’t often happen in accounting software (Mac users often get shortchanged with features, but this is not the case Xero).

 Xero is so great for Mac because their Mac Module natively connects to the Mac UI.

 Xero has the same number of features as QuickBooks – if not more.
 In addition, you can find key elements in Xero: invoicing, financial reporting, bank reconciliation, inventory, expense claims, balance sheet, and an integrated payroll module.

 - Starter – which best suits freelancers and contractors and offers a maximum of 5 invoices, 5 bill payments, and 20 bank transactions

 - Standard – best suits small and developing businesses and offers unlimited monthly invoices, bill payments, and bank transactions.

 - Premium – suits small, fast-growing businesses and medium-size businesses and includes support for multiple currencies.